lrsjng/h5ai/README.md

 ## Install

-( **note:** please don't use files from the `src` folder for installation, they need to be preprocessed to work correctly )
+**Note:** please don't use files from the `src` folder for installation, they need to be preprocessed to work correctly!
 You'll find a preprocessed package, as well as detailed installation instructions on the [project page](http://larsjung.de/h5ai/).

 ## Build

-( there are repositories for the latest [releases](http://release.larsjung.de/h5ai/) and [dev builds](http://release.larsjung.de/h5ai/dev/) )
+There are repositories for the latest [releases](http://release.larsjung.de/h5ai/) and [dev builds](http://release.larsjung.de/h5ai/dev/).

-If you want to build **h5ai** yourself you need to install the build tool [fQuery](http://larsjung.de/fquery/) first:
+But if you want to build **h5ai** yourself you need to install the build tool [fQuery](http://larsjung.de/fquery/) first:

     > npm install -g fquery

 This will install fQuery and its command line tool `makejs`.
 Run `makejs --help` to see if everything worked fine.
 To clone and build the project run the following commands.
 You'll find a new directory `build` including a fresh zipball.

     > git clone git://github.com/lrsjng/h5ai.git